Rishi

 Click below to directly access them.

-Should You or Should You Not?
+Should You or Should You Not?: JavaScript

 With this site, I created a simple tool to assist in making decisons.
 It will ask what you want to decide, and then take value of points for and against it.
 This slightly is inspired from the concept of utilitarianism from philospohy, something I learned in introduction to ethics (PHIL 2070) & introduction to applied ethics (PHIL 2075).